kevenv/kevenv.github.io/templates/blog/bmp_format.md

 To transform this app into an image viewer we must do three things:

 1. Load the image
-2. Create a "SDL surface" which contains the image
+2. Create a _SDL surface_ which contains the image
 3. Blit the surface to the window

 For the first two steps we load the image and create a SDL surface for it during init: